isomerpages/lta-ptcareers/index.md

           url: /privacy/
   - infobar:
       title: About Public Transport Industry
-      description: "SEE TEXT!
+      description: SEE TEXT!
 Public transport is the core of Singapore’s Land Transport Industry and a key enabler for Singapore’s economy.
-Every day, almost "
+Every day, almost
       button: learn more
       url: /faq/
   - infocols: